uamadasun/Picturest/README.md

 <p align="center"><img src="https://socialify.git.ci/uamadasun/Picturest/image?description=1&amp;descriptionEditable=A%20community%20where%20you%20can%20share%20your%20world!&amp;font=KoHo&amp;forks=1&amp;issues=1&amp;name=1&amp;pattern=Plus&amp;pulls=1&amp;stargazers=1&amp;theme=Light" alt="project-image"></p>

 <p id="description">Picturest is a photo-based social media web application that was developed by three aspiring web developers.
-We were inspired to build this project because social media applications are a big part of everyone’s daily lives and sharing photos and other forms of media make up a big part of social media websites and how we connect with the world and share information.</p>
+We were inspired to build this project because social media applications are a big part of everyone’s daily lives and sharing photos and other forms of media make up a big part of social media websites and how we connect with the world and share information.
+Pinterest is one of the biggest social media platform that exemplifies this and the inspiration behind Picturest's design.</p>

 <h2>Usage</h2>